-Treasurer: Dr Ian Cheffy
+- Treasurer: Dr Ian Cheffy

-Executive member: Dr Mary Anderson
+- Dr Mary Anderson

-Executive member: Tara Furlong
+- Tara Furlong

-Our annual report 2014-15 outlines much of our recent activity.
 The BALID committee and our members maintain both formal and informal connections to a range of organisations, and these relationships are in constant development.
 Links to news, reports and events in the field of literacy can also be found on our Facebook page.